 We have asked Dr.-Ing.
 Bernd Thomas from Reutlingen University to analyze the alphagamma® technology and to write an expert opinion.
 For more than 30 years, Prof. Thomas has been working with thermodynamic machines, especially with Stirling engines and -chillers.
 Take a look at his respectable professional career:

 Furthermore it was important to us to receive another independent expert opinion.
 We were allowed to get to know Dr. Michael Gschwendtner from Auckland University of Technology, who has been dealing with thermodynamic calculation methods, especially in the field of Stirling technology, for many years.

 Please take a look at his work under the following Links:

 Along with the construction of the new alphagamma® stirling engine, we developed a gas burner that is precisely matched to the requirements of high-temperature heat transfer and is particularly suitable for use with low-emission and special gases of biogenic origin.
 Both, the long-term stability of the engines as well as the exhaust gases of the burner equipment, are continuously monitored on the company’s own test benches and in test operations at future customers.

 Please follow the latest results in our news releases.

-Currently there are machines with 660ccm displacement and a mechanical shaft power of 7,5 kW in two different designs in use:
+Currently there are machines with 660ccm displacement and a mechanical shaft power of 7,5 kW in use: